DebajitDeka/amazon-chime-sdk-js/README.md

 await meetingSession.audioVideo.startContentShareFromScreenCapture();
 ```

-**Use case 17.** Start sharing your screen in an environment that does not support a screen picker dialog. e.g. Electron
+**Use case.** Start sharing your screen in an environment that does not support a screen picker dialog. e.g. Electron

 ```js
 const sourceId = /* Window or screen ID e.g. the ID of a DesktopCapturerSource object in Electron */;